HungChau/hungchau.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a researcher with a multifaceted background in Higher Education, Computational Social Science, and Real Estate sectors, specializing in machine learning research.
+I am a passionate and results-driven applied scientist with a strong background in Natural Language Processing, Machine Learning, and Deep Learning.
+My expertise extends to Knowledge Extraction and Representation, Explainable Recommendation Systems, Search and Ranking algorithms, and conducting Quantitative Research studies.
+I thrive on solving complex problems, transforming data into actionable insights, and delivering innovative solutions that drive innovative research and business growth.
+With a Doctor of Philosophy (Ph.D.) focused on Information Science/Studies from School of Computing and Information, University of Pittsburgh, I am a dedicated research professional committed to advancing the field.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.